motizukilucas/godot-study/README.md

 * you can lock positioning of nodes
 * Ysort object as a root node but not as the root one of the scene, but the root of interactable objects like player and boxes for example
 > will automatically sort the Y layer for you, but it's important to have it's instances with it's poistioning at the "feet" properly, so you run into any sorting "bugs"
+> If you wanna group like bushes into a single node, make the root of it also a YSort node, because it will know how to sort
 * $ (likes jQuery) let's you select a node from a scene by it's name
+* Ctrl + D will duplicate a node

 ## Doubts
 ??
 Difference beteween _physics_process and _process
+> main difference is that physics process actually waits for the physics to stop processing.
+So it's good if you want to use stuff like a node's positioning

 ?? is diagonal speed faster?